MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

 Each new project is configured with a default team, which name matches the project name.
 You have the option of creating additional teams.
 Each team can be granted access to a suite of Agile tools and team assets.
 The ability to create multiple teams gives you the flexibility to choose the proper balance between autonomy and collaboration across the enterprise.

-1. In a web browser navigate to your Azure DevOps organization and open the **Agile Planning and Portfolio Management with Azure Boards** project you generated in the previous exercise.
+1. Verify that the web browser displays your Azure DevOps organization with the **Agile Planning and Portfolio Management with Azure Boards** project you generated in the previous exercise.

     > **Note**: Alternatively, you can access the project page directly by navigating to the [https://dev.azure.com/`<your-Azure-DevOps-account-name>`/Agile%20Planning%20and%20Portfolio%20Management%20with%20Azure%20Boards) URL, where the `<your-Azure-DevOps-account-name>` placeholder, represents your account name.